Nouns can be singular or plural. When you are talking about one person, animal, place, or thing, use a singular noun.

 an hour

+When you are talking about two or more people, animals, places, or things, use plural nouns.
 Most nouns are made plural by adding -s at the end.
-When the last letters of singular
+When the last letters of singular nouns are ch, sh, s, ss or x, you usually add -es to form the plural.

 Example : watches, branches, dresses, foxes